By Jas Singh

 They take full responsibility for the well being of their followers.

-They offer alternatives
+help with my tourism term paper They offer alternatives

 When things are rock-bottom its easy to keep spiraling.